 The CPU accesses the peripherals, data, and program instructions in the same way: by writing a memory address to the bus.
 The PIC32's memory addresses are 32-bits long, and each address refers to a byte in the memory map.
-This means that the memory map of the PIC32 consists of 4 GB (four gigabytes, or $2^{32}$ bytes).
+This means that the memory map of the PIC32 consists of 4 GB (four gigabytes, or 2^{32} bytes).
 Of course most of these addresses are meaningless; there are not nearly that many things to address.

-The PIC32's memory map consists of four main components: RAM, flash, peripheral SFRs that we write to (to control the peripherals) or read from (to get sensor input, for example), and boot flash.
+The PIC32's memory map consists of four main components: RAM, flash, peripheral SFRs that we write to (to control the peripherals or send outputs) or read from (to get sensor input, for example), and boot flash.
 Of these, we have not yet seen "boot flash."
-This is an extra 12 KB of flash that contains program instructions that are executed immediately upon reset of the PIC32.
+This is extra flash memory, 12 KB on the PIC32MX795F512L, that contains program instructions that are executed immediately upon reset of the PIC32.
 The boot flash instructions typically perform PIC32 initialization and then call the program installed in program flash.